Yehuda Lapidot: Irgun years

 During the 1948 Arab-Israeli War, he served as a company commander, and took part in fighting at Ramat Rachel and in Operation Kedem, during which he led a unit that was part of the final Israeli attempt to capture Jerusalem's Old City during the war.
-His force successfully broke through the New Gate and into the Old City, where his attack bogged down, while other Israeli forces failed to reach their objectives, and Israeli commanders ordered a general retreat due to an imminent cease-fire about to come into effect.
-He also led the establishment of the agricultural training farm at Shuni Fortress.
+His force successfully broke through the New Gate and into the Old City, while other Israeli forces failed to reach their objectives, and Israeli commander David Shaltiel ordered a general retreat shortly before an imminent pre-agreed cease-fire came into effect.
+For his actions Lapidot was twice mentioned in dispatches.

+Lapidot also led the establishment of the agricultural training farm at Shuni Fortress.

+Career: biochemistry, politics and history

 In 1949, he began studying biochemistry at the Hebrew University of Jerusalem, and received a PhD in biochemistry in 1960.
 He worked on the biosynthesis of proteins.
 In 1973, he was appointed a professor of biochemistry at the Hebrew University.

-In 1980, he was appointed head of Nativ, an Israeli liaison organization maintaining contacts with Jews living in the Eastern Bloc, by Israeli Prime Minister (and former Irgun commander) Menachem Begin.
-He served in this position until 1985.
+Between 1980 and 1985 he served as an adviser to Israeli Prime Minister and former Irgun commander Menachem Begin.
+His role was that of head of Nativ, an Israeli liaison organization maintaining contacts with Jews living in the Eastern Bloc.

-In 1988, he retired from the Hebrew University and began researching the history of the British Palestine Mandate era, especially the history of the Irgun, and wrote several books on this field.
+In 1988, he retired from the Hebrew University and began researching the history of the British Palestine Mandate era, especially the history of the Irgun and the Revolt.

+Published books

+In the 1990s, Lapidot wrote four books on the history of the Irgun and the Revolt: